 The reaction occurs at room temperature and normal pressure, which drastically reduces energy consumption compared to existing methods.
 The main conversion products are methylbutanol alcohol and methylbutanone ketone, widely used in the production of medicines, solvents, and flavorings.

-The catalyst remains stable for at least 10 hours without losing activity, which is critical for industrial applications.
-Its efficiency is 17% higher than that of silver or copper-based analogs (60%).
-The technology builds on previous developments at HSE University, where a catalyst for converting CO₂ into formic acid was previously created.
+The catalyst remains stable for at least 10 hours without loss of activity, which is critical for industrial applications.
+Its efficiency is 17% higher than that of silver or copper-based analogues (60%).
+The technology develops previous work at HSE University, where a catalyst for converting CO₂ into formic acid was previously created.

-The development solves some global problems — it reduces CO₂ emissions by converting harmful gas into useful raw materials, and also reduces the cost of producing organic compounds due to mild reaction conditions (no heating or high pressure is required).
+The development solves some global problems—it reduces CO₂ emissions by turning harmful gas into useful raw materials, and it also reduces the cost of producing organic compounds due to mild reaction conditions (no heating or high pressure is needed).

 "Infinitely active" organic catalyst developed at St. Petersburg State University